-The first steps on the journey Once an issue has been identified as possibly needing legislation, it is added to the annual work programme.
+The first steps of the journey Once an issue has been identified as possibly needing legislation, it is added to the annual work programme.
 The Directorate General responsible will then publish a document, which will be - depending on the level of advancement of its thinking at that stage - a Green Paper, a White Paper or, most advanced, a Communication.
 At this stage in the process, activists and activist groups can respond to the consultation documents.
 While it is easy to be cynical, it is really valuable to respond to consultations.
 If the Commission's thinking is positive, it needs support, if it is not positive, it needs to be prevented from being able to say that nobody opposed its approach.
-Groups that have sufficient resources - individually or through associations such as EDRi - can can very valuably maintain personal contact with the relevant officials in the Commission, and provide input from our perspective on an ongoing basis.
-Again, this can be more or less effective, depending on the good will of step 01 the Commission.
+Groups that have sufficient resources - individually or through associations such as EDRi - can very valuably maintain personal contact with the relevant officials in the Commission, and provide input from our perspective on an ongoing basis.
+Again, this can be more or less effective, depending on the good will of the Commission.
 The "collegial" nature of the Commission should always be remembered - it is a collection of often competing parts and not a single unit.
-No Proposal is ever supported by every part of the Commission, so there are always allies to oppose or support a particular measure; it is just a question of finding them.
+Proposal are rarely supported by every part of the Commission, so there are always allies to oppose or support a particular measure; it is just a question of finding them.
 Commission approval process When the responsible Directorate General has adopted a Proposal, it is sent to the rest of the Commission, with a deadline of three weeks for a process called Inter-service Consultation.
 No proposed Commission Proposal can be approved unless it is supported by all parts of the Commission.
 This is therefore a key moment - although Commissioners must always take care that their opposition to a particular measure will not lead to opposition to any legislation that they have in the pipeline.
 Final steps Finally, a draft Directive or Regulation will be proposed, together with an Impact Assessment.
 The Impact Assessment is meant to be a careful weighing of the different options available, in order to produce better legislation.
 In reality, by the time the Impact Assessment is written, a political decision has normally already been taken.
 Therefore, decisions that are more political than fact-based have Impact Assessments which use very tortured logic and provide very interesting clues regarding where the Commission sees its own weaknesses.
-For example, the Impact Assessment on the Child Exploitation Directive basically came to the conclusion that the Commission's Proposal on blocking was illegal!
-"While it is easy to be cynical, it is really valuable to respond to consultations" 02 FIRST READING IN THE EUROPEAN PARLIAMENT Receipt of the Proposal by the European Parliament and Council Once a legislative procedure has been proposed by the European Commission, it is communicated to the European Parliament and the Council.
+For example, the Impact Assessment on the Terrorist Content Online Regulation gave little evidence of the need to regulate terrorist content online.
+"While it is easy to be cynical, it is really valuable to respond to consultations" 02 FIRST READING IN THE EUROPEAN Receipt of the Proposal by the European Parliament and EU Council Once a legislative procedure has been proposed by the European Commission, it is communicated to the European Parliament and the Council.